aliimran224/DjangoWithAngular2/README.md

 #Configuration

-1. Install Node.js(v6.9.1) using Node Version Manager (nvm) 1.Open new Terminal window.
+1. Install Node.js (v6.9.1) using Node Version Manager (nvm)

-	2.Run nvm installer.
+	a.
+Open new Terminal window Run nvm installer.

 	curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.32.0/install.sh | bash
-	3.List what versions of Node are currently installed (probably none). nvm ls
+	c.List what versions of Node are currently installed (probably none).

-	4.Install latest Node.js release.
+	d.Install latest Node.js release.
 We are using v6.9.1 here.

 	nvm install v6.9.1

 2. Check the Node.js and  npm version() node -v npm -v

 3. Install Angular-Cli using the following command npm install -g angular-cli

+4. Install other package using the following command npm install

-4. Go project directory, Open new Terminal window and run ng serve
+5. Go project directory, Open new Terminal window and run the application using the command: ng serve